Sitalobr/100-days-of-code/r1-log.md

 I created a new app's structure to apply acquired knowledge about layout.
 The goal this time is to configure an interface inspired in a news' app able to be well seen in all screen sizes and dpi.
 Improved the knowledge in layout by studying dpi and constraints concepts.

+### R1D7

+Just finished news' layout app.
+I learned a lot about component positioning using Constraint Layout and how to put a ScrollView to enhance the view.